Keeping a Copy of Everything in Your Wallet Can Help You Recover if It Gets Lost or Stolen

-Also consider making a copy of insurance cards, store discount cards, etc. You may have to provide insurance information to a doctor before you can get a replacement card.
+Also consider making a copy of insurance cards, store discount cards, etc. You may have to provide insurance information if you visit a doctor before you can get a replacement card.
 In any case, having this information can make getting replacements much easier.
-Even better, someone who steals your wallet might be stupid enough to try using your insurance cards or may even use your store discount cards, which can give law enforcement a good look at the thief if the store has surveillance.
+Even better, someone who steals your wallet might be stupid enough to try using your insurance cards or may even use your store discount cards, which can give law enforcement a good look at the thief if the store has surveillance cameras.

 Don't expect law enforcement to do too much

 Even if you provide all the information from your wallet and give suspect information, there's very often not much law enforcement can do if your wallet is stolen unless it or the cards are later recovered and then tracked back to you, which is why it's important to provide as much information as possible when filing a report.
-If you discover your cards or information was used at a particular place, provide this information to law enforcement.
+If you discover your card or information was used at a particular place, provide this information to law enforcement.
 If it was used at a store with video, the video may be able to identify the subject.
 If it was used online to make a purchase, the shipping address or the IP address of the user can help identify the offender.
 In any case, law enforcement doesn't have the capabilities often displayed on television, even if you are able to find video or IP addresses.
 And there are often more pressing crimes that need to take priority.

 Cancel your credit cards immediately if your wallet is stolen

 The key is having the toll-free numbers and your card numbers handy so you know whom to call.
 That's where your copies come in handy.
-File a police report immediately in the jurisdiction where it was stolen, proving to credit providers that you were diligent in trying to prevent any subsequent fraud.
+File a police report immediately in the jurisdiction where it was stolen, proving to credit providers that you were diligent.

-Carrying a Social Security card or other document with your Social Security number only increases the chances that the card and number can fall into the wrong hands, which opens you to identity theft.
+Carrying a Social Security card or other document with your Social Security number only increases the chances that the card or number can fall into the wrong hands, which opens you to identity theft.
 So don't do it.

-If you think your Social Security Number may have been compromised, contact each of the three major credit reporting organizations immediately to create a free fraud alert.
+If you think your Social Security number may have been compromised, contact the three major credit reporting organizations immediately to create a free fraud alert.
 The alert means that any company checking your credit knows your information was stolen and must call you first at the number you provide before authorizing ANY credit.
 You should also contact the Social Security Administration's Fraud Line.